evhub/coconut/DOCS.md

 If the `--strict` or `-s` flag is enabled, Coconut will throw errors on various style problems.
 These are:
 - Mixing of tabs and spaces
 - Use of the Python-style `lambda` statement
+- Use of `u` to denote Unicode strings
 - Use of backslash continuations
 - Trailing whitespace

-It is recommended that you use the `--strict` flag if you are starting a new Coconut project.
+It is recommended that you use the `--strict` flag if you are starting a new Coconut project, as it will help you write cleaner code.

 ### IPython